What Real Estate Agents Should Prepare For When Doing Home Inspections

 “The owners had recently moved in with a family member and reached out to us to purchase that home, but failed to inform us of the septic issues.
 Had we not gotten the inspection, it would’ve been thousands of dollars to repair that we didn’t budget into the renovation,” said Smith.

-Eugene Romberg owns the company, We Buy Houses In Bay Area, and has had his California real estate license for almost 7 years.
+Eugene Romberg owns the company We Buy Houses In the Bay Area and has had his California real estate license for almost seven years.
 He narrated how he found an unusual treasure during a home inspection.

-“One time – I had purchased a home that was home to a known prohibition liquor dealer, and as I inspected the house – I was trying to find anything that can recount some of the history of the home before I begin remodeling it.
-What I found was some great treasure – the home had an unopened bottle of liquor from the prohibition days within the crawl space underneath the house – and they were in near perfect condition!” said Romberg.
+“One time – I had purchased a home that was home to a known prohibition liquor dealer, and as I inspected the house – I was trying to find anything that can recount some of the history of the home before remodelling it.
+What I found was some great treasure – the home had an unopened bottle of liquor from the prohibition days within the crawl space underneath the house – and they wernear-perfectrfect condition!” said Romberg.

 “Real estate agents should learn about the history of the build of the home, and they can give advice to their clients who they’re selling for – to research and find out quirky things about their home.
 Sometimes, it pays to be a history buff – and in this case, the “proof” was in the crawl space,” he said.